Lynx-Huang/allxonTest/docs/Implement Features/States.md

 ![states-sequence](../_img/states-sequence.png)

-States Card is designed for realtime data and repesent current device states information, these data won't be reserve on Allxon Portal, only keeps latest data.
-Send `v2/notifyPluginUpdate` to initialize States Card, After that, Keep sending `v2/notifyPluginState` to continue update States Card information.
-Take a look at the example:
+The **States** card is designed for providing current device states.
+Such data is not reserved on Allxon Cloud; only the latest data is shown on the Portal.
+You need to send `v2/notifyPluginState` to initialize the **States** card, and then continually send `v2/notifyPluginState` to update the information on the **States** card.

+Here is an example of creating the **States** card:

+First, send the following `v2/notifyPluginState` JSON.

 ```json {17-25}
 {